Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Hidden Cost of Serverless Serving Architecture

 Each serving architecture has its own benefits.
 The API polling architecture can avoid exposed ports and simplify the concurrency models by serializing event handling in each sandbox, while the HTTP server model natively supports rich HTTP semantics.
 Lastly, the code/binary execution architecture generally requires minimal runtime dependencies and artifacts.

-To quantify the overhead of these architectures, we deploy a minimal serverless function that simply returns an empty string and status code across major platforms. \Cref{fig:empty-function-latency} presents the execution duration of the minimal function reported by the providers, which indicates the latency added by the request serving architecture, such as polling request events, HTTP routing, and sending back responses.
-Our measurements reveal that \textbf{platforms using the HTTP server architecture (i.e., GCP and Azure) usually have notably higher overhead, compared to API polling and code/binary execution architectures}, with an average latency up to 5.93\,ms. The resource configuration may also affect such overhead (i.e., GCP 0.08\,vCPUs vs GCP 1\,vCPU), as the HTTP request–response cycle and HTTP server involve CPU-bound tasks (e.g., header and payload parsing, encoding, and serialization), and a lower CPU allocation can slow these operations.
+To quantify the overhead of these architectures, we deploy a minimal serverless function that simply returns an empty string and status code across major platforms.
+We measure the execution duration of the minimal function that encapsulates pod-/container-level system software. \Cref{fig:empty-function-latency} presents the execution duration of the minimal function reported by the providers, which reflects the latency added by the request serving architecture, such as polling request events, HTTP routing, and sending back responses.
+Our measurements reveal that \textbf{\textit{(I7)} platforms using the HTTP server architecture (i.e., GCP and Azure) usually have notably higher overhead, compared to API polling and code/binary execution architectures}, with an average latency up to 5.93\,ms. This added latency can impact short functions or round the billable time up to the next interval.

+This is due to that functions with the HTTP server model usually host standard HTTP servers as the upstream of the ingress, queue, and/or load balancer, which add overheads, such as maintaining HTTP listeners, connections, thread pools, and handler routing.
+Also, requests usually traverse additional middleware (e.g., queues, ingress, and/or service mesh sidecars) across containers and veth devices, adding latencies~\cite{cvetkovic2023understanding, zhu2023dissecting, web:gcp-knative-architecture-overview, web:gcp-deploying-container-images}.
+The resource configuration may also affect such overhead (i.e., GCP 0.08\,vCPUs vs GCP 1\,vCPU), as the HTTP request–response cycle and HTTP server involve CPU-bound tasks (e.g., header and payload parsing, encoding, and serialization), and a lower CPU allocation can slow these operations.
 The AWS Lambda functions that use long polling maintain a stable overhead of around 1.17\,ms on average.
 Cloudflare Workers delivers near-zero latency (falling below the precision limit of 0.01\,ms reported by Cloudflare), suggesting the high efficiency of the code/binary execution architecture.